Mike Gundy: 2024 Ollie Gordon Comments

 On June 30, 2024, Oklahoma State running back Ollie Gordon was pulled over after swerving his car into an adjacent lane twice and speeding 17 miles per hour over the speed limit.
-After being pulled over, he was found with an open bottle of vodka and tequila, both of which were half empty.
+After being pulled over, he was found with open bottles of vodka and tequila, both of which were half empty.
 He was arrested on complaint of a DUI, transport of an open container of alcohol, failure to maintain single lane traffic and speeding.
 While at the Cleveland County Jail, he registered a blood alcohol level of .11% and .10% (At the time of Gordon's arrest, Oklahoma's legal blood alcohol limit for driving was .08%).

 In an interview at the Big 12 Conference media day the following week, Gundy was asked about his decision to allow Gordon to participate in the event despite the pending charges.
 Gundy responded by saying that he looked up what the legal limit was before stating "...I thought, really two or three beers or four — I'm not justifying what Ollie did, I'm telling you what decision I made — well, I thought 'I've probably done that a thousand times in my life, and you know, was just fine.'
 So I got lucky.
 People get lucky."

 Many media outlets commented on his remarks, confused as to why he would defend his decision in such a manner and condemning his seemingly passive dismissal of driving under the influence.
-The nonprofit organization Mothers Against Drunk Driving also issued a statement on Gundy's response stating "MADD is disappointed by the recent remarks made by Oklahoma State University football coach Mike Gundy...Such statements are not only irresponsible but also dangerous, as they undermine the serious risks associated with drunk driving."
+The nonprofit organization Mothers Against Drunk Driving also issued a statement regarding Gundy's response stating "MADD is disappointed by the recent remarks made by Oklahoma State University football coach Mike Gundy...Such statements are not only irresponsible but also dangerous, as they undermine the serious risks associated with drunk driving."

 On July 9, 2024, Gundy posted on Twitter "My intended point today at Big 12 media days was that we are all guilty of making bad decisions.
 It was not a reference to something specific.